projectsesame/sesame/design/external-authorization-design.md

 Since the scope of authorization is quite large, documentation should be written as a new top level section.
 If the documentation is included in the main `httpproxy.md` page, it will be difficult to organize and consume.

-### Contour Authserver
+### Sesame Authserver

-The Contour project should host a simple server that can be used for testing and for simple authorization use cases.
+The Sesame project should host a simple server that can be used for testing and for simple authorization use cases.

-The `contour-authserver` server implements two authentication backends.
+The `Sesame-authserver` server implements two authentication backends.
 First, a no-op test server that authorizes every request.
 Second, a [HTTP basic authentication][1] server that authenticates request using htpasswd files stored as Kubernetes secrets.